StefanoVidesott/StefanoVidesott.github.io/about.md

 # About Me

-Hello, I'm **Stefano Videsott**, a dedicated computer science student at the University of Trento and a software developer at Airpim SRL.
-My journey in the tech world began with a fascination for how software can solve complex problems and improve everyday life.
+Hello, I'm **Stefano Videsott**, a passionate computer science student at the University of Trento and a software developer at Airpim SRL.
+I specialize in developing innovative software solutions and I'm always eager to learn and explore new technologies in the IT world.
+With a solid foundation in programming languages like C++, C#, Python, Java, and JavaScript, I enjoy building web and mobile applications that solve real-world problems.
+My journey in tech is driven by curiosity and a commitment to continuous improvement.
+When I'm not coding, I love contributing to open-source projects, exploring the latest in AI and machine learning, and sharing my knowledge with the community through tutorials and blog posts.

 ## Education

 - **Bachelor of Science in Computer Science**
-  - *University of Trento*, 2021 - Present
+  - *University of Trento*, 2024 - Present
-  - Relevant Coursework: Data Structures, Algorithms, Web Development, Artificial Intelligence
+  - Relevant Coursework: Data Structures, Algorithms, Web Development

 ## Professional Experience

 - **Software Developer**
-  - *Airpim SRL*, June 2023 - Present
+  - *Airpim SRL*, June 2024 - Present
-  - Developing web applications using React and Node.js
+  - Developing web applications and CMS using Python
   - Collaborating with cross-functional teams to deliver high-quality software solutions

 ## Projects

 - **Project One**
-  - A web application for task management built with React and Node.js.
-[GitHub](https://github.com/StefanoVidesott/project-one)

-- **Project Two**
-  - A mobile app for personal finance tracking developed with React Native.
-[GitHub](https://github.com/StefanoVidesott/project-two)

-- **Project Three**
-  - An AI-powered chatbot created using Python and TensorFlow.
-[GitHub](https://github.com/StefanoVidesott/project-three)
+  - I participated in the development of Air Force 1943 at the age of 15 while in high school[itch.io](https://weatherlight.itch.io/airforce-1943)

 ## Skills

-- **Programming Languages:** Python, Java, JavaScript, C++
+- **Programming Languages:** C++, C#, Python, Java, JavaScript
-- **Web Development:** HTML, CSS, React, Node.js
+- **Web Development:** HTML, CSS, Jinja
-- **Databases:** MySQL, MongoDB, PostgreSQL
+- **Databases:** MySQL, MongoDB
-- **Tools & Technologies:** Git, Docker, AWS, Kubernetes
+- **Tools & Technologies:** Git, Docker
-- **Mobile Development:** React Native, Flutter
-- **Artificial Intelligence:** Machine Learning, TensorFlow

 ## Interests

-- **Artificial Intelligence & Machine Learning**
 - **Cloud Computing & DevOps**
 - **Open Source Contribution**
 - **Blockchain Technology**

 Feel free to explore my [GitHub](https://github.com/StefanoVidesott) to see more of my work or [Contact Me](#contact) directly!